d03n3rfr1tz3/hass-divoom/README.md

 | `hot`        |          | Actives or deactivates showing the slideshow of the best images with `true` or `false`, which is right next to the other boolean-like buttons in the app, but a completely separate command in the protocol |

 *) At least one of `clock` and `clock_id` has to be given.

+The UI only shows the parameters that fit the configured devices: `clock_id` with a MiniToo, the others with any other device.

 ```yaml
 action: divoom.clock